magley/nakevaleng/core/sstable/README.md

             - this *must* have the same value as the key size of the record this ITE is pointing to Offset
             - relative address of the record with the matching key inside the data table, in bytes
-            - in other words, for a record with key K that's N bytes away from the start of the data table's beginning, the ITE with the same key K will have N as its offset Key
+            - in other words, for a record with key K, that's N bytes away from the beginning of the data tbale, the pointing ITE (with the same key K) will have N as its offset Key
             - the actual key, in bytes
             - this *must* have the same value as the key of the record this ITE is pointing to

 summarytable.go
-    a summary is a sparse index used to speed up lookups in the corresponding index table each summary table entry (STE) points to one ITE, such that every K ITEs are assigned one STE this way, every K-th ITE has a "copy" in the STE the total number of searches is N/K + K instead of N (plot to see when this is better) a summary table is comprised of STEs which have the following format (as defined by the summaryTableEntry struct):
+    a summary is a sparse index used to speed up lookups in the corresponding index table each summary table entry (STE) points to one ITE, such that every K ITEs are assigned to one STE this way, every K-th ITE has a "copy" in the STE the total number of searches is N/K + K, instead of N (plot to see when this is better) a summary table is comprised of STEs which have the following format (as defined by the summaryTableEntry struct):